Tuesday, 12 November 2024

 The SPEAKER: I think the member for Point Cook was being relevant to the procedural motion in relation to opportunities for speaking in the house.

 Mathew HILAKARI: This is really the point.
-We do not want to delay this bill that the work has been done for, that the minister has been engaging with appropriate authorities on and that the PAEC has delivered a report on.
-Now is the time to do it, and I would like those opposite who were so desperate to see it done to get on board or, really, get out of the way.
+We do not want to delay this bill, which the work has been done for, which the minister has been engaging with appropriate authorities on and which the PAEC has delivered a report on.
+Now is the time to do it.
+I would like those opposite, who were so desperate to see it done, to get on board or, really, get out of the way.

 Members interjecting.